tgunr/mcpm.sh/CONTRIBUTING.md

-# Contributing to getmcp.io
+# Contributing to mcpm.sh

-Thank you for considering contributing to getmcp.io!
+Thank you for considering contributing to mcpm.sh!
 This document outlines the process for adding or updating MCP servers in the registry.

 ## Adding a New Server